An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Computational Experience

-The plots in Figure \ref{fig:performance_profiles} are self-explanatory, since our algorithm outperform CPLEX in every case.
-In particular, Figures \ref{fig:gaussiantime} and Figure \ref{fig:poissontime} show that our approach was faster than 80\% of all the times produced by CPLEX, independently from the distribution.
-For Figure \ref{fig:gaussianquality} and \ref{fig:poissonquality}, the situation is even more accentuated, with our approach beating all the instances almost immediately, whereas CPLEX requires a relatively high value of $\tau$ before stepping up.
+The plots in Figure \ref{fig:performance_profiles} are self-explanatory, since our algorithm outperforms the branch-and-cut algorithm implemented in the known commercial solver CPLEX in every case.
+In particular, Figure \ref{fig:gaussiantime} and Figure \ref{fig:poissontime} show that our approach is faster than 80\% of all the times produced by the algorithm implemented in CPLEX, independently from the distribution.
+For Figure \ref{fig:gaussianquality} and \ref{fig:poissonquality}, the situation is even more accentuated, with our approach beating all the instances almost immediately, whereas the branch-and-cut procedure in CPLEX requires a relatively high value of $\tau$ before stepping up.

+{ Despite the good performances shown in the previous results, we should not forget that the branch-and-cut procedure implemented in CPLEX is an exact algorithm, and therefore its usage as a heuristic is limited.
+To this aim, we report in Tables \ref{tab:cplex_longer_time_comparison} and \ref{tab:cplex_longer_time_comparison_poisson} the objective values obtained by CPLEX giving more time on the instances of the Gaussian and the Poissone set respectively.
+As the time limit increases the values obtained by the exact solver become increasingly lower.
+Of course, the larger the instance, the larger the branching tree, which implies a longer time for the branch-and-cut procedure.
+As it is clear from the table, the decay of our solution generalizes better in terms of the computational time needed to reach that value, meaning our procedure could be implemented as a starting point method to enhance the performances of the branch-and-cut procedure implemented in CPLEX.}

+{Finally, to complete the analysis we performed an analysis on the standard Taillard's Benchmark instances derived from \cite{taillard1993benchmarks}, comparing our approach with the branch-and-cut procedure implemented in CPLEX setting the time limit to one and then to five minutes.
+We report these results in Table \ref{tab:cplex_tai}.
+As expected, given the small size of the instances, the values obtained by the commercial solver after one and five minutes of computation are dominant to our approach.
+For completeness, the branch-and-cut procedure implemented in CPLEX terminated at the time limit for every instance, both when the limit was set to one and to five. }